henrik7264/PY_Actors/README.md

 ```

 #### Operations on messages
-There are two operations which can be applied on messages: This is to subscribe to a message and to publish a message.
+There are three operations which can be applied on messages: This is to subscribe, unsubscribe and to publish a message.

 #### Subscribe to a Message
 An Actor subscribes to a specific message type by providing a callback function